pradoshmfsi/Training/BookMyDoctor/BookMyDoctor/README.md

 If it does not work, try opening the same URL in a private window.

 ### Step 7
-Do the necesssary changes to the Web.config file that is changing the SQL server username and password
+Do the necesssary changes to the Web.config file

 ```
 <connectionStrings>